 The annual Youth in Government State Assembly includes Youth Senators and House Representatives who meet in the legislative chambers to debate bills they have written and sponsored during the program year.

 The YIG Assembly is a full-scale model of government that offers student delegates the opportunity to serve as members of the Legislative Branch, Judicial Branch, the Press Corps and more.
-Athough the Treasure Coast delegation began with Martin County High School, South Fork High School and Community Christian Academy students, all high schools in Martin, St. Lucie and Okeechobee counties are invited to participate in the Youth in Government program, and join our student delegation.
+The Treasure Coast delegation began with Martin County High School, South Fork High School and Community Christian Academy students, but all high schools and middle schools in Martin, St. Lucie and Okeechobee counties are invited to participate in the Youth in Government program, and join our student delegation.

 Our high school program, Sr. YIG, is a yearlong extracurricular experience.
 More than 600 high school students travel to Tallahassee annually to serve as senators, representatives, attorneys, justices, executive agency heads, legislative affairs directors, and legislative whips within our model government simulation.

 In our middle school program, Jr. YIG, participants may attend the Junior Assembly.
 Assembly delegates take on the role of state senators and representatives as they guide their own ideas through the model legislative process.
 High school students act in the role of mentor, teaching middle school delegates all that they need to know!